m-arti/Crossword-Puzzles/README.md

 - Result analysis:

- * Using ```RandomChoice[CharacterRange["A", "Z"]]``` to generate grid (often) yields more words in the horizontal direction, followed by the vertical direction, and fewer words in the main diagonal & antidiagonal directions.

  * What effect does adding more vowels to the grid have on the results?

-- Analyse the problem of 'squeezed' view when grid order is high (≥ 10 rows & columns).
+(Using ```RandomChoice[CharacterRange["A", "Z"]]``` to generate grid yields mostly three-letter words.)

+ * How can the grid be generated such that it yields more results longer than three letters?

 - How to visualise palindromes and repeated words.